dimanikulin/dimanikulin/WhatILearnedAsProductManager.md

 The first product I was thinking about was "FVA Tool Set".
 Subsequently, another product came to my mind.
 As a result, a **Product Line** came about.

-- "Hold on, you started from thinking of products, right?", - you will ask me.
+- "*Hold on, you started from thinking of products, right?*", - you will ask me.
-- "Nope, I started from...
+- "*Nope, I started from...
 It was ages ago and a whole [history](./WhyCreatedPhotoOrganizer.md) is quite big.
-Being a developer, I started from coding".
+Being a developer, I started from coding*".
-- "Was it a good idea to start from coding?", - you will ask me.
+- "*Was it a good idea to start from coding?*", - you will ask me.
-- "Again no. I would have started from Design Thinking if I was familiar with it."
+- "*Again no. I would have started from Design Thinking if I was familiar with it.*"

 Design Thinking is a process of preparation, which consists of seven stages of creating a product: